 Miho Sasaki is a Japanese composer-pianist whose music has been commissioned and performed by the American Pianists Association, the Indiana Wind Symphony, Trinity University (TX), the Manhattan Chamber Orchestra, and featured during the Finger Lakes NY Summer Chamber Music Festival.
 In 2019, she was awarded the prestigious Creative Renewal Arts Fellowship from the Arts Council of Indianapolis.
 In 2021, Miho won the Butler University Concerto Competition.

-After dropping out of high school and spending nearly 16 years in prison, Daniel Mallory received his High School Equivalency Diploma with honors in 2018 and is now a successful Logistics Certification Trainer, Family Success Coach, and Life Skills Coach at the Edna Martin Christian Center (Indianapolis, IN).
+After dropping out of high school and spending nearly 16 years in prison, Daniel Mallory received his High School Equivalency Diploma with honors in 2018 He has works as a successful Logistics Certification Trainer, Family Success Coach, and Life Skills Coach at the Edna Martin Christian Center (Indianapolis, IN).
+He is currently a Certified Life Coach Specialist with the Indianapolis Mayor’s Office.
 His commitment to rebuilding his own life and giving back to his community is reflected in his continued dedication to making a positive change in the lives of others.

 Patrick Schelle is a seasoned social worker, working over 10 years in the Tri-State area - primarily New York.
 Determined to address racial disparities and utilize a trauma responsive lens, Patrick’s goal is to work alongside young people, to transform the youth justice system.
 In addition to advocacy work in the US and in Haiti, his primary job functions include adaptive leadership and program development in the non-profit sector.
 Patrick is an active member of many committees and coalitions including; the Alternatives to Incarceration Coalition and the AntiRacist Alliance.